szszss/SWATCodeGen/README.md

 ```

 - Now, we have **the first Raw code**.
 - We are going to talk about **the pass two**.
 However, I wanna stress again that both passes are parallel.
-Neither of them requires the other's result. **THAT MEANS THE NORMALIZATIONS AND OBSCURING IN PASS ONE WON'T EFFECT PASS TWO!**
+Neither of them requires the other's result. **THAT MEANS THE NORMALIZATIONS AND OBSCURING IN PASS ONE WON'T AFFECT PASS TWO!**
 - The pass two has some redundant codes.
-I skip them since they won't effect the result.
+I skip them since they won't affect the result.
 - First, it will hash player's name, generates **the Hashed Name**.

 ```